Joseph-Marie Morin – American Revolution Patriot

 Baptismal record of Joseph-Marie Morin.

-The genealogies of most French-Canadian families have been well documented, beginning with works by Cyprien Tanguey in 1871.
-Consequently, present-day family researchers are able to connect to these genealogies and instantly extend their lineage back to the founders of Acadia (present-day Nova-Scotia, New Brunswick and Prince Edward Island).
-A thorough genealogist studies the history of the areas where their ancestors lived to “put flesh on their bones”.
+The genealogies of most French-Canadian families have been well documented, beginning with Cyprien Tanguey’s works in 1871.
+Consequently, present-day family researchers can connect to these genealogies and instantly extend their lineage back to the founders of Acadia (present-day Nova Scotia, New Brunswick, and Prince Edward Island).
+A thorough genealogist studies the history of the areas where their ancestors lived to “put flesh on their bones.”
 However, I am unable to read French, which is the language of most histories of the French in Canada.
 Consequently, my information on those ancestors consists primarily of their baptisms, marriages, and burials as recorded in the Catholic church records of their villages.

-Recently I was perusing French-Canadian items available online and ran across the Index to French Canadian Revolutionary War Patriots, 2014 by Michael P. Gabriel and Debbie Duay.
-There I found the name Joseph-Marie Morin with his wife Marie-Louise Brigitte.
-The names were right, the time and place was right, could it be my ancestor?
+Recently, I was perusing French-Canadian items available online and ran across the Index to French Canadian Revolutionary War Patriots, 2014 by Michael P. Gabriel and Debbie Duay.
+There I found the name Joseph-Marie Morin with his wife, Marie-Louise Brigitte.
+The names were correct, the time and place was right, could it be my ancestor?
 I immediately ordered the book and started searching the web for information on the Canadian expedition during the Revolutionary War.
 This is the story I uncovered.

-In 1775 the Continental Congress sent an expedition to Canada to protect the colonies northern frontier from British attack, and to persuade the French Canadians to join the revolution.
+In 1775, the Continental Congress sent an expedition to Canada to defend the colonies’ northern frontier against British attack and to persuade French Canadians to join the revolution.
 General Montgomery captured Montreal in November.
 George Washington sent Benedict Arnold, revolutionary general and later traitor, on an expedition to capture Quebec.
-He lead his 1,000 man army through the wilderness of present-day northern Maine.
+He led his 1,000-man army through the wilderness of present-day northern Maine.
 By the time Arnold reached the Plains of Abraham, outside Quebec City, his force had been reduced by illness, lack of supplies, and desertions.
 Arnold was forced to wait a month near Quebec City for General Montgomery’s army to arrive as reinforcements.
 December was certainly not a good time to attack a well-armed fort.
 But the enlistment of many of Arnold’s men ran out at the end of the year, and British reinforcements would be able to make it down the St. Lawrence River after the spring thaw.
 Arnold believed he could not wait, and so on December 31, 1775, in the middle of a blizzard, the two armies attacked Quebec City.
-General Montgomery and several of his officers were killed by the first volley from the fort.
+The first volley from the fort killed General Montgomery and several of his officers.
 General Arnold was wounded during the battle and carried off the field.
 With one general dead and the other incapacitated, the rebel army retreated.

 Fewer than 100 Americans were killed or injured, but 400 were captured.
-Refusing to accept defeat, Arnold camped below the city and again waited for re-enforcements.
+Refusing to accept defeat, Arnold camped below the city and again waited for reinforcements.
 A few hundred did arrive over the next several months.
-But, due to a small pox epidemic, his army was still undermanned in the spring.
+But, due to a smallpox epidemic, his army was still undermanned in the spring.
 In March, Arnold was ordered to Montreal.
 General John Thomas took command of the American army outside Quebec.
-But when British re-enforcements made it up the St. Lawrence after the spring thaw in May 1776, General Thomas ordered his army to withdraw.
-He died from small pox during the retreat.
-The Battle of Quebec was the first major defeat for the colonists during the revolution.
+But when British reinforcements made it up the St. Lawrence after the spring thaw in May 1776, General Thomas ordered his army to withdraw.
+He died from smallpox during the retreat.
+The Battle of Quebec was the first significant defeat for the colonists during the Revolution.

-From study of American history many years ago, I had a vague knowledge of the Battle of Quebec.
-Today information about the British and the Americans involved is readily available on the internet.
-However, none of these sites give any details about the involvement of the French settlers known as “les habitants.”
+From a study of American history many years ago, I had a vague knowledge of the Battle of Quebec.
+Today, information about the British and the Americans involved is readily available on the internet.
+However, none of these sites gives any details about the involvement of the French settlers known as “les habitants.”

 In October 1774, the Philadelphia Congress sent an address to the Canadians inviting them to join in driving the British from the continent, and asking them not to oppose the American military.
-When the Americans did invade, the British military attempted to enroll the habitants but met with resistance.
-The majority of habitants either supported the Americans or remained neutral.
-In an attempt to keep the French habitants loyal to the crown, the British government passed the Quebec Act which allowed the hatitants to govern themselves under the old French civil laws and exempted them from the detested Test Oath which required them to denounce the Roman Catholic religion.
-Additionally, the poor farm population, recently conquered by the British, could contribute only two things to the American’s cause: food for the invading army and a friendly countryside though which to travel.
-And the habitants did both.
+When the Americans invaded, the British military attempted to enroll “les habitants” but encountered resistance.
+The majority either supported the Americans or remained neutral.
+In an attempt to keep the French inhabitants loyal to the crown, the British government passed the Quebec Act, which allowed them to govern themselves under the old French civil laws and exempted them from the detested Test Oath, which required them to renounce the Roman Catholic religion.
+Additionally, the poor farm population, recently conquered by the British, could contribute only two things to the American cause: food for the invading army and a friendly countryside through which to travel.
+And “les habitants” did both.

-Following the departure of the invading army, the British authorities established a “commission of inquiry” which visited each parish, questioned the habitants and filed a report.
-The British authorities did not publicize the report titled Rapport de L’Archiviste de la Province de Québec and it remained in the archives of Quebec.
+Following the departure of the invading army, the British authorities established a “commission of inquiry” which visited each parish, questioned the inhabitants, and filed a report.
+The British authorities did not publicize the report titled Rapport de L’Archiviste de la Province de Québec, and it remained in the archives of Quebec.
 It was published in French in 1928, but not in English until 2005.

 The commission visited Kamouraska, the village of the Morin family, on Tuesday, July 16, 1776.
 This is the report for Kamouraska: